Withdrawals and Refunds

 The University’s refund policies and procedures ensure equitable refunds to students who withdraw from all or a portion of their courses in a given term or when payment is in excess of the total charges.
 Application fees are not refundable.
 Registration, late payment, student activities, laboratory, maintenance of matriculation, technology, enrichment, residency, and/or other special fees are not refundable after classes begin.

 Please refer to the Academic Calendar to determine the Gabelli School refund schedule for the current term.
+The on-campus and online programs follow different academic calendars which can be identified as GBS, for the on-campus programs, and GBS-OL, for the online programs.
 Students who wish to withdraw from individual courses following the add/drop period and within the withdrawal period indicated in the Academic Calendar should submit the Course Withdrawal/Late Registration Form on My.Fordham.
 Students are not permitted to withdraw from any courses after the last date for course withdrawals noted in the Academic Calendar.

 A student who is withdrawing, either from all or a portion of their courses in the Gabelli School of Business, should also contact the Office of Enrollment Services and the Financial Aid Office to confirm no balances are due.